 Research can be time consuming and is often a bit daunting at the beginning of an assignment.
 Research is often a winding path that doubles back, again and again.
 It can be hard to determine what your topic will be, and finding materials that cover your topic can seem nearly impossible.
 But research is a fundamental building block in your college career, and helps develop your knowledge of concepts and topics.
 The good news is, with practice, the research process can become manageable and even fun.

 This guide is designed to help with the research process.
-Tools along with tips, tricks, and practice worksheets will help guide you through your research, breaking the steps of the process down into manageable chunks.
+Tools along with tips, tricks, and practice activities will help guide you through your research, breaking the steps of the process down into manageable chunks.

 If, at any time, you need help or have questions, contact your professor and/or a librarian.
 And remember, the earlier you reach out, the more time we can help you.